Unified Framework for Identity and Imagined Action Recognition from EEG patterns: Proposed method for action and identity recognition

-The temporal component is finally exploited and processed through a Bi-directional LSTM, whose hidden layer is internally duplicated and used to handle two versions of the input data: in forward and reverse temporal order.
+The temporal component is finally exploited and processed through a Bi-LSTM, whose hidden layer is internally duplicated and used to handle two versions of the input data: in forward and reverse temporal order.
 The resulting activation, a 256-long vector, is eventually mapped to the problem size (5 output classes for action recognition, or 109 classes for user identification) by means of one last fully-connected layer.
-The learning process is guided by a softmax cross entropy loss, comparing the output vector with the index class provided as ground truth annotation.
-The network is trained for a total of 80 epochs, with 0.0001 learning rate, and batch size equal to 32.
+The learning process is guided by a softmax cross-entropy loss, comparing the output vector with the index class provided as ground truth annotation.
+The network is trained for a total of 80 epochs, with a 0.0001 learning rate, and batch size equal to 32.